hujhax/austin-improv-wiki/Troupes/Gang Bang.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>The audience writes down a phrase that one player silently mouths to another player who hasn't seen the phrase.
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> The audience writes down a phrase that one player silently mouths to another player who hasn't seen the phrase.
 The lip reader interprets what was said and that becomes the first line of a scene.
-The first player (the one in the know) tries to find a way to get the lip reader to say the actual phrase, ending the scene!</blockquote>
+The first player (the one in the know) tries to find a way to get the lip reader to say the actual phrase, ending the scene!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Explained in blurb.
-However, unlike most of Gang Bang's shows, this one will not be done very drunk.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Explained in blurb.
+However, unlike most of Gang Bang's shows, this one will not be done very drunk.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]